Culture of France: Religions in France

-France is a secular country where freedom of thought and of religion is preserved, by virtue of the 1789 Declaration of the Rights of Man and of the Citizen.
-The Republic is based on the principle of laïcité, that is of freedom of religion (including of agnosticism and atheism) enforced by the Jules Ferry laws and the 1905 law on the separation of the State and the Church, enacted at the beginning of the Third Republic (1871–1940).
-A 2011 European poll found that a third (33%) of the French population "does not believe there is any sort of spirit, God or life force.
+France is a secular country where freedom of thought and of conscience which encompasses and supersedes freedom of religion is preserved, by virtue of the 1789 Declaration of the Rights of Man and of the Citizen.
+The Republic is based on the principle of laïcité, which relies on the division between private life, where adherents believe religion belongs, and the public sphere, in which each individual should appear as a simple citizen who is equal to all other citizens, not putting the emphasis on any ethnic, religious, or other particularities.
+French secularism also includes freedom of conscience i.e. the freedom to believe or not to believe and even to change one's faith across one's life (including of agnosticism and atheism) enforced by the Jules Ferry laws and the 1905 law on the separation of the State and the Church, enacted at the beginning of the Third Republic (1871–1940).
+A 2011 European poll found that a third (33%) of the French population "does not believe there is any sort of spirit, God or life force".
 In 2011, in a poll published by Institut français d'opinion publique 65% of the French population describes itself as Christians, and 25% as not adhering any religion.

 According to Eurobarometer poll in 2012, Christianity is the largest religion in France accounting 60% of French citizens.
 Catholics are the largest Christian group in France, accounting for 50% of French citizens, while Protestants make up 8%, and other Christians make up 2%.
 Non believer/Agnostic account for 20%, Atheist 13%, and Muslim 7%.

 France guarantees freedom of religion as a constitutional right, and the government generally respects this right in practice.
 A long history of violent conflict between groups led the state to break its ties to the established Catholic Church early in the last century, which previously had been the state religion.
 The government adopted a strong commitment to maintaining a totally secular public sector.